Raw Cacao vs Cocoa: What’s The Difference?

 - Reduces blood pressure

 - Reduces your risk of cardiovascular disease: The antioxidants found in cacao help to maintain healthy levels of Nitric Oxide (NO) in the body.
 Although NO has heart benefiting qualities, such as relaxing blood vessels and reducing blood pressure, it also produces toxins.
-The antioxidants in cacao neutralizes these toxins, protecting your heart and preventing against disease.
+The antioxidants in cacao neutralize these toxins, protecting your heart and preventing against disease.

 - Guards against toxins: as a potent antioxidant, cacao can repair the damage caused by free radicals and may reduce the risk of certain cancers.
-In fact cacao contains far more antioxidants per 100g than acai, goji berries and blueberries.
+In fact, cacao contains far more antioxidants per 100g than acai, goji berries, and blueberries.
 Antioxidants are responsible for 10% of the weight of raw cacao.

-- Boosts your mood: cacao can increase levels of certain neurotransmitters that promote a sense of well-being.
+- Boosts your mood: Cacao can increase levels of certain neurotransmitters that promote a sense of well-being.
 And the same brain chemical that is released when we experience deep feelings of love – phenylethylamine – is found in chocolate.

-- It is rich in minerals: magnesium, iron, potassium, calcium, zinc, copper and manganese.
+- It is rich in minerals: magnesium, iron, potassium, calcium, zinc, copper, and manganese.

 If Cacao Is More Beneficial Than Cocoa Because It’s Raw, What Happens When We Cook It?

-Very good question, and we’re glad you asked… unfortunately there is no science on whether or not heating raw cacao destroys its antioxidant level making it more akin to its heated and processed cousin cocoa.
+Very good question and we’re glad you asked… unfortunately, there is no science on whether or not heating raw cacao destroys its antioxidant level making it more akin to its heated and processed cousin cocoa.
 BUT we figure if you start off with the product in its raw form, it has to be more beneficial than starting with an already heated and processed equivalent.